MariusZerni/moving-to-mars/README.md

 - You need to avoid the bombs dropped by the enemies
 - Start with 3 lives
 - If you're touched by a bomb you lose one life (hit 3 times, game over)
-- Every time you kill an enemy you get 100 points.
+- Every time you kill an enemy you get 100 points
 - If you manage to kill all the enemies, you win the game